BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 ![Fig. 2.3: Fraud detection](images/Fraud_Detection.png)

 The overall process is similar to spam classification.
-The machine learning application  is trained with manually classified samples and then used to automatically identify fraud.
+The ML application  is trained with manually classified samples and then used to automatically identify fraud.
 Human clerks validate whether, in fact, there is a case of fraud or not.
-Manual corrections of the automatic classification results are used to further train the machine learning application.
+Manual corrections of the automatic classification results are used to further train the ML application.
 In contrast to email spam classification, one sample does not necessarily consist of a single item but possibly of a series of transactions.

 #### Recommender Systems